-Smaller Reporting Company $\Box$ Large accelerated filer $\Box$ Accelerated filer |X|Non-accelerated filer $\Box$ (Do not check if a smalle reporting company)
+Large accelerated filer □ Accelerated filer $\boxtimes$ Non-accelerated filer (Do not check if a smaller Smaller Reporting Company □ reporting company)

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act). $\Box$ Yes $\boxtimes$ No
+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act). ☐ Yes ⋈ No

-As of March 31, 2010, the aggregate market value of the registrant's common stock held by non-affiliates of the registrant was \$427,417,302 based on the closing sale price as reported on the NASDAQ Global Market.
+As of March 31, 2011, the aggregate market value of the registrant's common stock held by non-affiliates of the registrant was \$463,125,664 based on the closing sale price as reported on the NASDAQ Global Market.
 Shares of common stock held by each executive officer and director and by each person who owns 5% or more of the outstanding common stock have been excluded in that such persons may be deemed to be affiliates.
 This determination of affiliate status is not necessarily a conclusive determination for other purposes.